Read Martin Heidegger with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Heidegger becoming a notable philosopher.

-The central claim is this: Here are some of the most likely causes behind Martin Heidegger becoming a notable philosopher.
+In plain terms: Here are some of the most likely causes behind Martin Heidegger becoming a notable philosopher.

-The added historical insight is that Martin Heidegger is best read as a method of pressure, not only as a set of theses.
+Martin Heidegger is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Innovative Ideas and Concepts Annotation

-Heidegger introduced groundbreaking concepts like Dasein and the ontological difference , which provided new perspectives on human existence and the nature of Being.
+Heidegger introduced groundbreaking concepts like Dasein and the ontological difference, which provided new perspectives on human existence and the nature of Being.
 His original and profound ideas captured the attention of the philosophical community.

 Annotation

-Heidegger introduced groundbreaking concepts like Dasein and the ontological difference , which provided new perspectives on human existence and the nature of Being.
+Heidegger introduced groundbreaking concepts like Dasein and the ontological difference, which provided new perspectives on human existence and the nature of Being.
 His original and profound ideas captured the attention of the philosophical community.

 Influence of Edmund Husserl Annotation